-Sake (osake お酒) is Japanese rice wine.
+Sake (also spelt saké, Japanese osake お酒) is the English term for Japanese rice wine.

-Often served in little 'glasses' which either:
+It is often served in little “glasses” which either:

 - demonstrate an interesting physical property of fluids (sake in particular, although any fluid will do)